 - Who are the users of the product

 - What are the specific business problems addressed by the product

 - Visual tools to explain how each element of the product interconnects with the rest of the elements

 - PRDs should not only list the features required but also highlight the needs that would be solved by those features.

 The above 3 aspects might tell ‘Who is using our product’ and ‘Why are they using our product’.
 To understand ‘How are they using our product’, engineers have the distinct advantage of knowing it through support.
-While handling support issues, it is essentially that engineers’ not only focus on resolving the problem but to figure out how customer is using the product.
-We can do so through standard way of asking for the business implications of the problem for which support is sought.
+While handling support issues, it is essential that engineers’ not only focus on resolving the problem but to figure out how a customer is using the product.
+We can do so through the standard way of asking for the business implications of the problem for which support is sought.
 Customers define how the product is used and hence it is critical that we use customer support diligently to know how they are using our product.